Dr. James Moyer

 Dr. Moyer's articles appear in Percussive Notes, School Band and Orchestra and his solo CD, "Something Old, Something New" as well as his multiple publications are available through Alliance Publications, Studio 4 Music and C. Alan Publications.
 His latest marimba method, Four Mallet Progressive Literature was released in 2010 by Studio 4 Music.
 In addition to Richard C. Gipson and John Bannon, his teachers include former Pittsburgh Symphony timpanist, Stanley Leonard and marimba virtuosos Gordon Stout and Lehigh Howard Stevens.
 Moyer also completed the Bob Becker Ragtime Xylophone Institute at the University of Delaware.
 His post doctoral work includes Level II certification with the Technology Institute for Music Educators.

-He has presented clinics and masterclasses at state and national conferences throughout the southwest, midwest and northeastern U.S. Dr. Moyer is currently Director of Band and Percussion Studies at Texas A & M International University and Timpanist with the Laredo Philharmonic Orchestra.
+He has presented clinics and masterclasses at state and national conferences throughout the southwest, midwest and northeastern U.S. Dr. Moyer is currently Director of Bands and teaches percussion at Texas A & M International University and Timpanist with the Laredo Philharmonic Orchestra.